-- 9.1 In the event of any malfunction/failure occurring to an airbridge, or of a bridge obstructing a stand, Operations Control Centre (OCC) must be advised immediately, telephone giving the stand number and brief details of the fault.
+- 9.1 In the event of any malfunction/failure occurring to an airbridge, or of a bridge obstructing a stand, Operations Control Centre (OCC) must be advised immediately, telephone \\\\\\ giving the stand number and brief details of the fault.
 OCC will alert Airport Engineering Department (who should not be contacted directly) to attend and rectify the fault.
 OCC will also alert Ramp Operations Unit who will decide any limitations necessary and provide a marshalling service. - 9.2 If an airbridge fails when in contact with an aircraft OCC should be notified as in 9.1 above.
-The airbridge may be wound away from the aircraft using the emergency procedure detailed in The Airbridge SOPs Handbook, to permit a normal pushback to be carried out.
+The airbridge may be wound away from the aircraft using the emergency procedure as described in the Airbridge SOPs within the operations manual , to permit a normal pushback to be carried out.
 Instructions for emergency wind back are also prominently displayed in airbridge cabs.